How to do Amazon keyword research for your books

-I will give you an example, and use as my starting one-word keyword, vampire, which would be a very bad choice as a KDP keyword because it is definitely highly competitive.
+I will give you an example, and use as my starting one-word keyword, vampire.
+This would be a very bad choice as a KDP keyword because it is definitely highly competitive.

 Or in other words, it is already used by thousands upon thousands of other books and products.

 So, here’s my search for a better long tail keyword for my vampire title.

 When the search loaded, I immediately scrolled down to the bottom of the page to find this box with my first long tail suggestions that people have used when searching for vampires.
 Yes, Google gives you real long tail keyword suggestions.